 Taste the Local Difference Resources for Farmers.Taste the Local Difference provides Business Resources, Marketing/Promotion, Education/Networking, Funding, Production Resources, Food Safety, and Post Harvest Resources.

 Support Educational Efforts

-Refer your customers to our Tools for Schools page for a number of vetted educational resources that will keep students coming back for more of your local bounty on the lunch line.
+Refer your customers to our Tools for Schools & Early Care and Education page for a number of vetted educational resources that will keep students coming back for more of your local bounty on the lunch line.

 Encourage schools to use Harvest of the Month resources from TBAISD/Northwest Education Services.
 Harvest of the Month features a seasonal, local vegetable, fruit, or legume each month.
 Groundwork Center also has Harvest of the Month resources including videos for the featured fruits, vegetables, and legumes that were filmed here in Michigan.